 In consideration of the volume of transactions with other Group members, this Management's review includes Group considerations.
-Accordingly, the sections below include Company information as well as commentary from the Group's annual report for the partial financial year 2021 July - December ("Group Annual Report").
+Accordingly, the sections below include Company information as well as commentary from the Group annual report for the financial year 2020/21 ('Group annual report').
 The Company's activities are predominantly denominated in US Dollars ("\$"), and this is the Company's functional currency.
 The financial statements are presented in \$.